fpgaprince/rtd/docs/source/applications.rst

 DSP (Digital Signal Processing)
 ******************************************
+FPGAs are often used for implementing DSP algorithms such as filtering, modulation, and demodulation.
+Their parallel processing capabilities make them well-suited for real-time signal processing tasks.

 FPGA-based Digital Signal Processing (DSP) involves using the configurable logic and dedicated DSP resources within an FPGA to implement signal processing algorithms.
 FPGAs are well-suited for DSP applications due to their parallel processing capabilities, reconfigurability, and ability to efficiently implement complex algorithms.
 Here's an overview of the steps involved in implementing DSP in an FPGA:

 Select an FPGA with DSP Blocks: